 An elegant conversion designed by a well known local architect with an impressive open plan living space, full height vaulted ceiling and fully glazed gable end of the property, ensuring that the main living area is bathed in light.
 Upstairs, there are two delightful heavily beamed bedrooms.

 Hambledon House is as pretty as a picture, with a flint walled cottage garden to the front and roses around the windows.
 Its cosy rooms are full of character with fireplaces, beams, pamment flooring and pretty, floral wallpapers.
-The perfect place to enjoy the peace and beauty of Cley-next-the-Sea.

 The Old Joinery